Factor models on locally tree-like graphs: Introduction

-\bdfn Let $G_n = (V_n,E_n)$ ($n\ge1$) be a sequence of random graphs, and let $I_n$ be a vertex chosen uniformly at random from $V_n$.
-We say $G_n$ \emph{converges locally (weakly)} to the random tree $T$ if for each $t\ge0$, $\ball{t}{I_n}$ converges in law to $\subt{}{t}$ in the space $\graphsrt$.
-We say in this case that the $G_n$ are \emph{locally tree-like}. \edfn
+\begin{dfn} Let $G_n = (V_n,E_n)$ ($n\ge1$) be a sequence of random graphs, and let $I_n$ be a vertex chosen uniformly at random from $V_n$.
+We say $G_n$ \emph{converges locally \textup{(}weakly\textup{)}} to the random tree $T$ if for each $t\ge0$, $\ball{t}{I_n}$ converges in law to $\subt{}{t}$ in the space $\graphsrt$.
+We say in this case that the $G_n$ are \emph{locally tree-like}. \end{dfn}

-We will make repeated use of the fact that local weak limits of graph sequences have the property of unimodularity, whose definition we recall here (for a detailed account see \cite{\aldouslyons}).
+We will make repeated use of the fact that \emph{any} local weak limit of graph sequences satisfies the ``unimodularity'' or ``mass-transport'' property whose definition we recall here; for a detailed account, see \cite{MR2354165}.
 Let $\graphspr$ denote the space of isomorphism classes of \emph{bi-rooted}, connected graphs with a distinguished ordered pair, denoted $(G,i,j)$ (we do not require $i\sim j$); $\graphspr$ is metrizable in a similar manner as $\graphsrt$.